mcuking/Awesome-WebAssembly-Applications/README.md

 - [[Blazor] Build client web apps with C#](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)

+- [[Tokamak] SwiftUI-compatible framework for building browser apps with WebAssembly and native apps for other platforms](https://github.com/TokamakUI/Tokamak)

 ### Scientific Calculator

 - [[kalker] Kallker is a feature-rich scientific calculator that runs in the browser](https://kalker.strct.net/)